 Barnes, in his commentary, says the following.

 ‘The New-moon offering is here also commanded for the first time.
-The goat as a sin-offering, though mentioned last, would seem in fact to have been offered first (compare the precedents in Exodus 29:1-10 / Leviticus 5:1-10 / Leviticus 8:1-10 / Leviticus 9:1-10 / Leviticus 14:1-10 / Leviticus 16:1-10).
+The goat as a sin-offering, though mentioned last, would seem in fact to have been offered first, compare the precedents in Exodus 29:1-10 / Leviticus 5:1-10 / Leviticus 8:1-10 / Leviticus 9:1-10 / Leviticus 14:1-10 / Leviticus 16:1-10.
 The sin-offering, which Numbers 15:22-26 had been contemplated in cases where a sin had been committed ignorantly without the knowledge of the congregation, was henceforth not to be offered merely at discretion, as circumstances might seem to require, but to be regularly repeated, not less frequently than once a month.’

 Coffman, in his commentary, says the following.

 ‘It is clear that all of these sacrifices were supplementary to the ones already prescribed for Passover in Exodus 12 and Leviticus 23:4-8.
 Of particular interest is the fact that the seven days feast of Unleavened Bread that always began on the day after Passover required the observance of ‘a holy convocation’ with abstinence from all ‘servile’ work.
-In fact, these were simply additional sabbaths (rests), and were different from the weekly sabbaths in that they could come on any day of the week.
+In fact, these were simply additional sabbaths (rests) and were different from the weekly sabbaths in that they could come on any day of the week.
 This phenomenon resulted in the back-to-back sabbaths on Friday and Saturday the week our Lord was crucified.
 The Greek text of Matthew 28:1 refers to these back-to-back ‘sabbaths’ (plural).
 Servile work here prohibited primarily meant that all ‘occupational’ work, or work done for making a living was prohibited.’

+Straight after the Passover, the feast of unleavened bread was to begin, Leviticus 23:5-6.
+This feast lasted for seven days and was the offering of the first fruits of the harvest, Exodus 34:22.
 The main reason for the Festival of Weeks or the Feast of Pentecost wasn’t about atonement, it was about thanksgiving for the harvest.
 Yet every feast of Israel was to carry with it the idea of atonement.

 Coffman, in his commentary, says the following.